nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 * `delete 1`<br>
    Delete the first task in the task list.
 * `delete CS2010`<br>
-   Delete all tasks containing tag "CS2010".
+   Delete all tasks containing the tag "CS2010".

 ### Viewing tasks